Bitvested/ta.js/README.md

 // [1.5, 3]
 ```
 #### <a name="rsi"></a>Relative Strength Index (RSI)
+Note: this function takes length times the difference of data
 ```javascript
 var data = [1, 2, 3, 4, 5, 6, 7, 5];
 var length = 6; // default = 14